 - Expand: offering research and syndicated benchmarking for the world’s leading financial institutions.

 - INVERTO: an international supply chain and procurement consultancy side.

 How will BCG stay relevant in the coming decade?

-In this new era, where data is available anywhere, the primary job of companies like BCG will be in helping, especially larger brands to figure what to do with that data, in the first place.
+In this new era, where data is available anywhere, the primary job of companies like BCG will be to help, especially larger brands, figure out what to do with that data in the first place.

 The GAMMA team comprises profiles such as Analytics Software Engineers, Machine Learning Engineers, Analytics Architects, and many other profiles able to handle and interpret a large amount of data.